Panaeolus cyanescens

-Panaeolus cyanescens, commonly known as the blue-staining panaeolus, (Note: It is also known under the common names of Blauender Düngerling, blue meanies, faleaitu (Samoan), falter-düngerling, Hawaiian copelandia, jambur, jamur, pulouaitu (Samoan), taepovi (Samoan), tenkech (Chol).) is a psychoactive mushroom in the Bolbitiaceae family.
-When cultivated for their psychedelic properties, they may be referred to as Pan Cyan.
+Panaeolus cyanescens, commonly known as the blue-staining panaeolus, (Note: It is also known under the common names of Blauender Düngerling, blue meanies, faleaitu (Samoan), falter-düngerling, Hawaiian copelandia, jambur, jamur, pulouaitu (Samoan), taepovi (Samoan), tenkech (Chol).) is a mushroom in the Bolbitiaceae family.

 Description

 The cap is 1.5–4 cm across, dry, at first hemispheric, expanding to campanulate or convex, with an incurved margin when young.
 Young caps start out light brown and fade to off-white or light gray at maturity, sometimes with yellowish or brownish tones.
 Often developing cracks in dry weather, slightly hygrophanous, turning greenish or blue where damaged.

 The gills are broadly adnate to adnexed, close, starting out gray and turning black as the spores mature.
 The gill faces have a mottled appearance and the edges are white.
 The spore print is black.

 The stipe is 6–12 cm long by 2 to 4 mm thick, equal to slightly enlarged at the base, pruinose, colored like the cap, staining somewhat blue where bruised.

 The taste and odor are farinaceous.